YotpoLtd/metorikku/README.md

 * Make sure to add the relevant [Output Mode](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-modes) to your Metric as seen in the Examples

+* Make sure to add the relevant [Triggers](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) to your Metric if needed as seen in the Examples

 * For more information please go to [Spark Structured Streaming WIKI](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)

 ##### Run locally